hopshadoop/hops-metadata-dal-impl-ndb/README.md

 # License

-Hop-Metadata-dal is released under an [GPL 2.0 license](LICENSE.txt).
+Hops-Metadata-dal-impl-ndb is released under an [GPL 2.0 license](LICENSE.txt).